Environments

 At the bottom of the Python packages list, click Add a package.
 Type in the exact name of the package you wish to install into the “Add package…” search bar, and then hit Enter (or click the search icon on the right).
 This will do a direct search through PyPI, and return the latest version available to install.
 To accept, click on the packge, and then click Add.

 While installing, the environment action button will indicate Installing….
-Once complete, Lab will send a notification similar to the following:
+Once complete, Lab will notify with a pop-up.

 2. IPython magic command